Dr. Erin Prince

 When Erin is away from the office, she enjoys playing golf and tennis, seeing good movies, reading good books, and spending time with her family.

 She and her husband Rick, married in 1984, have three daughters.
-Their oldest daughter Morgan graduated from Oregon State University in June 2011 and is now a student at The Medical College of Wisconsin.
-Jordyn, is at the University of Oregon studying journalism and graphic design, and their youngest daughter, Kendall, is at the University of Arizona where she play golfs for the Wildcats.
+Their oldest daughter Morgan graduated from Oregon State University in June 2011 and is a fourth year medical student at The Medical College of Wisconsin.
+Jordyn, graduated in June 2014 from University of Oregon with a Bachelors of Arts in journalism and graphic design, and their youngest daughter, Kendall, is at the University of Arizona where she plays golf for the Wildcats.